-ONC 10: Meretoto/Ship Cove and Resolution Bay (refer to map on opposite page) This stretch of primary coastal and lowland indigenous bush is exceptional in its intactness.
-Abiotic Characteristics Values Very steep sided faces clothed in indigenous vegetation.
-Highly indented coastline comprising several sheltered small bays.
-Biotic Characteristics Values Mt Furneaux features nationally significant podocarp/broadleaved forest.
+0110 40 11 4 4 (01 ONC 10: Meretoto/Ship Cove and Resolution Bay (refer to map on opposite page) This stretch of primary co This stretch of primary coastal and lowland indigenous bush is exceptional in its intactness. , Abiotic Very steep sided faces clothed in indigenous vegetation.
+Characteristics Values Highly indented coastline comprising several sheltered small bays. • Biotic Mt Furneaux features nationally significant Characteristics Values podocarp/broadleaved forest.
 Forest between Meretoto/Ship Cove and Resolution Bay is distinctive and regionally outstanding, displaying intact natural sequences from sea to ridge top.
 Largely unmodified sheltered near-shore and in places offshore marine environment backed by bush clad hills.
-Experiential Values Attributes This mostly sheltered coastline with its clear waters and forested backdrop is particularly memorable.
+Experiential This mostly sheltered coastline with its clear waters and Values Attributes forested backdrop is particularly memorable.
 Meretoto/Ship Cove is generally the start of the Queen Charlotte Track.
-The area retains a reasonably high level of remoteness, due to its location between the inner and outer Sounds.
+The area retains a reasonably high level of remoteness, due to its location between the inner and outer Sounds. in the same and th exceptional in their strate egic positions narbouring many endangered bird species.
+Abiotic - Marine submergence has created Blumine, Characteristics Values Matapara/Pickersgill, Long, The Twins, Motungarara and Motuara Islands, which are separated from the mainland and the larger Arapaoa Arapawa Island by narrow passages.
+Long Island cuspate foreland is a regionally important geological feature.
+The islands have an exposed, steep and rocky character to the north and more sheltered southern tips.
+White Rocks are a good example of a very small, exposed, sparsely-soiled rock stack system.
+Biotic All Islands within this outstanding natural character area are Characteristics Values predator free.
+Long Island harbours the endangered little spotted kiwi.
+Matapara/Pickersgill Island is regionally significant for its flora and fauna.
+Motuara Island features regenerating bush and many species of native bird endangered on mainland New Zealand. - Blumine Island is home to the world's most endangered Kiwi, the rowi and other endangered New Zealand birds.
+Features regenerating bush. - A marine reserve of national significance surrounds Long Island and Kokomohua Island.
+Largely unmodified near-shore and in places off-shore marine environment.
+Unmodified White Rocks holds a unique ecosystem with limited flora and is a breeding colony for the nationally endangered king shag.
+Experiential The steep and often rugged bush clad slopes are highly natural.
+Values Attributes - This network of islands and rocks combine to create a memorable experience for visitors to the outer Queen Charlotte Sound/Tōtaranui.